swiftlang/swift-org-website/packages/index.md

 ## Featured Packages

 There are thousands of packages to explore through the community-run package index project, the [Swift Package Index](https://swiftpackageindex.com/).
-Below are a selection of the best packages in commonly used categories, as well as packages picked by from podcasts and blogs around the community.
-Click or tap on any package below to explore the full metadata in the package index:
+Below is a selection of the best packages in commonly used categories and packages picked by podcasts or blogs around the community.

 <ul>
   {% for category in site.data.packages.packages.categories %}